natesheehan/endangered-software/README.md

 ## License

-MIT License.
-See `LICENSE` for details.
+Apache 2.0 License.
+See [LICENSE](https://github.com/natesheehan/endangered-software?tab=Apache-2.0-1-ov-file#readme) for details.

 ## Contributing to the project